GEM Fellowships at ULRI-ULSE

 GEM Fellow Michael Henderson Explores Battery Innovation at ULRI

-Michael Henderson’s 10-week fellowship at the Electrochemical Safety Research Institute (ESRI) transformed his research journey.
-Through the National GEM Consortium, he joined ESRI to delve into groundbreaking battery research at UL Research Institutes.
+Michael Henderson’s 10-week fellowship at the Electrochemical Safety Research Institute transformed his research journey.
+Through the National GEM Consortium, he joined ESRI in summer 2024 to delve into groundbreaking battery research at UL Research Institutes.

-Focusing on flow batteries, Henderson’s work on creating a testable battery sparked his passion for renewable energy storage.
-This experience has motivated him to pursue a master’s in civil engineering at UC Berkeley, where he plans to explore battery integration in future projects.
+Focused on flow batteries, Henderson’s work creating a testable battery sparked his passion for renewable energy storage.
+This experience motivated him to pursue a master’s in civil engineering at UC Berkeley, where he plans to explore battery integration in future projects.

-The Intern Engagement Initiative boosted Henderson’s confidence, helping him realize the value of his ideas.
-“ULRI felt like a family,” he said, appreciating the supportive environment that enriched his fellowship experience.
+ULRI-ULSE’s Student Engagement Program boosted Henderson’s confidence, helping him realize the value of his ideas.
+“ULRI felt like a family,” he said, appreciative of the supportive environment that enriched his fellowship experience.

 Stay informed